mnk179/martinnoruisis.com/content/blog/self-teach-a-levels.md

 | Courier expenses | £53     | 3          | £159       |
 | **_Total_**      | **_–_** | **_–_**    | **_£480_** |

 These are roughly what I paid at my local centre.
 Consider these a very **rough** guide as they depend entirely on your exam centre.
 Courier expenses probably will vary the most as these depend on where the exam centre is located and how many other private candidates will split the fee with you.
 Also, it matters whether you're sitting all the papers in one exam series or are splitting them up.
-Courier fees will be high and can't really be avoided – the exam scripts have to be shipped as soon as possible, preferably with a 1-2 day delivery service to the UK and that costs a lot.
+Courier fees will be high and can't be avoided – the exam scripts have to be shipped as soon as possible, preferably with a 1-2 day delivery service to the UK and that costs a lot.

 So if we round up to £500 just to be safe we end up with a £600 total for the full CAIE Mathematics A Level.
 If we assume that you'll be taking the standard three subjects at A Level and the other two cost roughly the same amount, we are looking at about 1,800 pounds total.
 Considering you're expecting to pay upwards of £9,250 for a year of university, this is not that much.